LucasChaka/Chess_Analytics/README.md

 **DISCLAIMER:** For privacy reasons, the player's username remains undisclosed.
 Analysts interested in conducting similar macro analyses can obtain data from [chessinsights.xyz](https://chessinsights.xyz/).
 Throughout this report, the player is referenced by the pseudonym *John*."

 ## Methodology
-                      3. Methodology
-                      •	Describe the methods and techniques used for data collection and analysis.
-                      •	Explain any assumptions made and limitations encountered during the analysis.

 ### Data Collection

 The data utilized in this analysis primarily originates from [chessinsights.xyz](https://chessinsights.xyz/), a web application designed for chess enthusiasts and data scientists.
 Users can input a specific username registered on [chess.com](https://www.chess.com/) to access a comprehensive list of raw data alongside a limited set of visualizations tailored for analytical purposes.
 These data sets encapsulate a history of live chess games played across different geographical regions or among friends, providing valuable insights into players' performance.
 It's worth noting that alternative platforms such as [lichess.org](https://lichess.org) also offer similar data accessibility.